remix-run/remix/docs/guides/fog-of-war.md

 ## Overview

 When you enable Fog of War, Remix will no longer send a full route manifest on initial load.
 Previously this would be loaded through a JS file on initial load (i.e., `/assets/manifest-[hash]].js`).
-The manifest does not contain the route module implementations, but rather just their paths and some meta information on their imports and whether they have a server side `loader`/`action`, etc. Having this full manifest up-front allows Remix to do synchronous client-side route matching on Link clicks and kick off the loads for route modules and data imediately.
+The manifest does not contain the route module implementations, but rather just their paths and some meta information on their imports and whether they have a server side `loader`/`action`, etc. Having this full manifest up-front allows Remix to do synchronous client-side route matching on Link clicks and kick off the loads for route modules and data immediately.
 For small-to-medium-sized apps, loading the full manifest up-front is usually not prohibitive as it is highly cacheable and gzips down quite well.
 However, at scale we found that this manifest could grow large enough to impact some performance metrics.

 The "Fog of War" approach solves this problem by only sending up the initially-rendered routes in the initial manifest, and then loads additional routes as needed as the user navigates around the application and patches them into the manifest.
 Over time, the manifest grows to include only portions of the app the user navigated to.